kmagusiak/odoo-vscode/README.md

 You will need `docker-compose` for this to run or `vscode` to develop inside a container.

+## The Dockerfile

+Starting from [odoo-docker], add development tools and a user for development with the same UID as yourself.

 ## Starting...

 Let's start by generating required files, run: